JonathanRamosWeigend/OpenComputersDraconicReactor/README.md

 The program will initiate a shutdown of the reactor if the fuel depletion value reaches 90%.
 The program exits on any key.

+Important:
+The program should run without any modification.
+BUT:
+It is not possible to label multiple components with the same name in Open Computers 1.7.
+Make sure to control the access to flux-gate 1 and flux-gate 2.
+The program lists all components.
+Maybe in your world the two flux gates have to be changed because the order of the two addresses could have changed. !

 ## Draconic Reator with Open Computers
 ![2023-01-02_19 03 50](https://user-images.githubusercontent.com/25133150/210278073-6dd45b48-a888-4dc4-9a76-66cf0ed50377.png)